 I don't think Lisa is doing the Fragrant Waterfall justice.
 Here are the spreading branches of Taki-nioi over the island in Nitobe Memorial Garden.
 In bloom at April 21, 2022.

 I need a few photos from Douglas Justice's walk to use on the map.
 The 'Somei-yoshino' was long past blooming, but the limbs are impressive.
 Douglas declared this to be the best 'Kanzan' in Vancouver.
 On the side of the lake where we were standing to view the 'Kanzan' are several trees planted in 2021.
 Among them are two 'Shirotae'. and a 'Takasago'.
 Here is a young 'Tai-haku'.
-This 'Akebono' might be near the 'Tai-haku'.
+This 'Akebono' [Edited: 'Some-yoshino'] might be near the 'Tai-haku'.
 Those flowers were hanging on unseasonably late.
 The blossom photo is from Nina Shoroplova.
 Nina also sent a 'Washi-no-o' photo.
 Edited - I have a screen print from a video on which I said the name, am adding that.
 It's also in the third photo, between the two lanterns.
 The large tree that was the focus of the photo is the 'Taki-nioi'.
 There used to be two 'Shogetsu' between the entrance and the 'Taki-nioi'.
 I think there is only one now, across the path from the 'Taki-nioi'.

 Thanks to Nina Shoroplova who sent me the link to the Nitobe map at Nitobe map colour for web.indd (ubc.ca), which has drawings of the lanterns and pagodas that help a whole lot in figuring out where the trees are located, particularly if those items show up in your photos.
 I've just moved several of the markers.